 During this time, Agnes feels abandoned by Christ, against whom she angrily rails for not alleviating the suffering of the Ojibwe.
 But, in the midst of her psalmic anger and despair, she experiences this epiphany:

-Christ [in the body of Mary Kashpaw] was before [Agnes] right now, breaking the trail.
+Christ was before right now, breaking the trail.
 An amazed strength flowed into Agnes’ legs and she stumbled through the snow, reaching.
 Crying out, “Wait, wait, I am coming!”
 (123)

 Agnes’ faith is rekindled with this glimpse of Christ in her companion Mary, as her faith is rekindled repeatedly in the homes and sweat lodges of the Ojibwe, and through her encounters with people like the irascible Nanapush, who, according to Sister Hildegarde, is particularly resistant to conversion.